ghidora77/GEE_Labs_Website/docs/B01-RSBasics.md

 ### Landsat

 Multi-spectral [scanners](https://landsat.gsfc.nasa.gov/multispectral-scanner-system) (MSS) were flown aboard Landsat missions 1-5 and have a spatial resolution of 60 meters.
-Let's look at the Landsat 5 MSS Collection 1 Tier 1 Raw Scenes - we can find the information about the bands for Landsat 5 in the [documentation](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LT05_C02_T1_L2) and then build out some imagery.
+Let's look at the Landsat 5 MSS Collection 2 Tier 1 (Level 2) Raw Scenes - we can find the information about the bands for Landsat 5 in the [documentation](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LT05_C02_T1_L2) and then build out some imagery.

 Note one very important point - always refer to the documentation to make sure you are working with the correct information.
 If you look at the Landsat 8 documentation, you'll see that `SR_B4` means something different (It's Near InfraRed in Landsat 5, but the Red band in Landsat 8)